AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars3.md

 In deriving the displacement field within the bar we will assume that "plane cross-sections remain plane."

 <!--
-HK_TODO: Need to explain what it means to say plane sections remain plane.
+HK_DONE: Need to explain what it means to say plane sections remain plane.
+Done in class.

-HK_TODO: Need to present the vector form of the Hook'e law.
+HK_DONE: Need to present the vector form of the Hook'e law.

 Consider the following surface
 $$